cloudigrade/frontigrade/README.md

 To force a specific http status you'll need to add an annotation to the ApiDoc service file annotations located here:
 - `src/services/*.js`

 Add a line similar to `* @apiMock {ForceStatus} 503` where `503` is the status you want to emulate.
 A "hot" reload means you can manipulate the status in real time.
-Full example:
+Example:
   ```js
   /**
    * @apiMock {ForceStatus} 503